Jiayi666/Jiayi666.github.io/_posts/2019-06-20-leetcode-day1.md

     - LeetCode
 ---

+> Do check **leetcode articles** for deeper understanding of problems!
+Many articles are really well made.

 > Analyze programming problems like physical problems!
 Data Structure is the **model**, the methods (operations) we can do on this data structure is the **dynamics**.

 > We may should always analyze programming problem as **sequence of states**, which is exactly how program works.
 And only the ones that the current state is based on previous state, dynamic programming should be considered.